Sonny Boy (2011 film)

-Sonny Boy is a 2011 Dutch film directed by Maria Peters, after the book by Annejet van der Zijl, based on a true story of Waldy Nods (1929-2015) and his parents' interracial love during the 1920s-40s through World War II.
+Sonny Boy is a 2011 Dutch film directed by Maria Peters, based on the book by Annejet van der Zijl, which itself is based on the true story of Waldy Nods (1929-2015) and his parents' interracial love during the 1920s-40s through World War II.

 The film, produced by Shooting Star Filmcompany, was selected as the Dutch entry for the Best Foreign Language Film at the 84th Academy Awards, but it did not make the final shortlist.

 Plot

 In 1928, a young man from Suriname named Waldemar Nods goes to the Netherlands to study.
 His dark skin stands out and he faces discrimination.
-He moves to lodgings in The Hague with Rika van der Lans, who went to live separated from her deeply religious husband Willem, after she discovered him cheating with the maid Jans.
-She has taken all four of their children (Wim, Jan, Bertha and Henk) with her.
+He moves in with Rika van der Lans in her lodging in The Hague; Rika is living separated from her deeply religious husband Willem, after she discovered him cheating with the maid Jans.
+She has taken all four of their children, Wim, Jan, Bertha and Henk, with her.

-Waldemar and the seventeen years his senior Rika start a relationship and she becomes pregnant.
-She says nothing to Waldemar and goes to a woman for a clandestine abortion, but changes her mind.
+Waldemar and Rika, seventeen years his senior, start a relationship and she becomes pregnant.
+She says nothing to Waldemar about the pregnancy and goes to a woman for a clandestine abortion, but changes her mind.
 When she is four months pregnant she tells Waldemar.
 He is angry for not having been told earlier, and leaves.
-Wim and Jan run away, to their father Willem.
+Wim and Jan run away, back to their father Willem.
 Waldemar returns, and when Willem visits Rika to tell her about a job opening in Indonesia, he asks her to come along.
 He will accept the baby as his own child.
-He changes his mind when he learns the father is dark skinned.
+He changes his mind when he learns the father is dark-skinned.
 He also obtains a court order for Bertha and Henk to also live with him.
 He refuses a divorce, preventing Rika from marrying Waldemar.

 When the child is born, they call the boy Waldy, nicknamed Sonny Boy.
 Rika’s landlord terminates the rental, because of Rika's extramarital affair, especially with a dark-skinned Surinamese.
 Rika and Waldemar roam the streets with Waldy, when they meet an older Jewish man, Sam, who rents them a room.

 With financial support from Sam, Rika and Waldemar start a guesthouse in Scheveningen.
 When the Netherlands is invaded by the Germans, Rika and Waldemar are forced to give shelter to German soldiers.
 Later on they have to evacuate the guesthouse, as the area is cleared for the Atlantikwall defense system.